DeepChainBio/bio-transformers/docs/source/getting_started/install.rst

 Install torch/cuda
 ------------------

 ..
-WARNING:: ``Bio-transformers`` doesn't manage the installation of cuda toolkit and torch gpu version.
+WARNING:: ``bio-transformers`` doesn't manage the installation of cuda toolkit and torch gpu version.

-If you want to find a specific version or torch based on your CUDA setup, please refer to this `page <https://pytorch.org/get-started/previous-versions/>`_.
+If you want to find a specific version or torch based on your CUDA setup, please refer to this `page <https://pytorch.org/get-started/previous-versions/>`_

-The Dockerfile provided in the `<github repository https://github.com/DeepChainBio/bio-transformers>`_ relies on :
+The Dockerfile provided in the `github repository <https://github.com/DeepChainBio/bio-transformers>`_ relies on :
-     - pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html
+    - `pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html`

 Install in conda environment
 ----------------------------